Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 {% include_code lang:html 04-html-basic-part-1/my-improved-webpage.html %}

 After saving, *reload your browser* aaand… It's done! 🥇
-ok it's still kind of ugly but we will address that on another post talking about [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets).
+It's still kind of ugly but we will address that on another post talking about [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets).

 ### But what happened?
 HTML elements